Assessment Year Vs Financial Year - Know the Difference Now!

 Cashflow It refers to the year when you actually earn the income.
 It is the year when you have to pay the tax on the income earned in the previous financial year.

-Uses The company uses this year to declare annual reports, dividends, stock reports, financial condition analyses, and a few more.
+Uses The company uses this year to declare annual reports, dividends, stock reports, financial condition analyses, and other key documents.
 It focuses on tax analysis.

 Deductions If you want to reduce your taxable income by making investments, you can do this only in the financial year.
-The proof of your investment in the financial year needs to be furnished in the assessment year.
+The proof of your investment for the financial year must be furnished in the assessment year.

 Duration 1st April to 31st March 1st April to 31st March